Bimodules and natural transformations for enriched $\infty$-categories: Composing Bimodules

-We have a commutative diagram \nolabelcsquare{\Dop_{Y}}{(\Lop_{X,Y,Z})^{\txt{act}}_{/(x,z)}}{\Dop}{(\Lop_{/[2]})^{\txt{act}}_{/(0,2)}} where the vertical maps are left fibrations, and the lower horizontal map is cofinal by \cite{nmorita}*{Lemma 5.7}.
-Combining \cite{HTT}*{Proposition 4.1.2.15} with \cite{HTT}*{Remark 4.1.2.10} we know that the pullback of a cofinal map along a coCartesian fibration is cofinal, so to show that the top horizontal map is cofinal it's enough to prove that this square is Cartesian.
-Since the vertical maps are left fibrations, to do this it suffices to show that the induced map on the fibres at any $[n] \in \Dop$ is an equivalence, which is immediate from Lemma~\ref{lem:LopXnactXifib}(ii). \end{proof}
+The bottom horizontal map $\Dop \to (\Lop_{/[2]})^{\txt{act}}_{/(0,2)}$ is cofinal by \cite{nmorita}*{Lemma 5.7}.
+Combining \cite{HTT}*{Proposition 4.1.2.15} with \cite{HTT}*{Remark 4.1.2.10} we know that the pullback of a cofinal map along a coCartesian fibration is cofinal, which proves (ii). \end{proof}